Cal Raleigh Preview, Player Props: Mariners vs. Astros

-The Seattle Mariners, including Cal Raleigh and his .553 slugging percentage over his past 10 games, take on starting pitcher J.P.
-France and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+The Seattle Mariners, including Cal Raleigh and his .553 slugging percentage over his past 10 games, take on starting pitcher Framber Valdez and the Houston Astros at Minute Maid Park, Saturday at 7:10 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Royals.
+In his most recent game he had a hitless showing (0-for-4) against the Astros.

 Cal Raleigh Game Info & Props vs. the Astros